 - Professor Nicola McEwen

-- Professor of Territorial Politics; Associate Director, Centre on Constitutional Change.
+- Professor of Territorial Politics; Co-Director, Centre on Constitutional Change.
 Research Leader, ESRC UK in a Changing Europe

 - 3.05 St John's Land St John's Street Edinburgh UK

 - Research Interests